From Venice to Rome: 6 cities you can easily visit on Italy’s high-speed train

 Milan is also an important destination for cocktail lovers, who should visit Camparino — hidden inside the famous Galleria Vittorio Emanuele II — and Bar Basso, where the Negroni Sbagliato was born.
 From Florence, you can get here in just under two hours on the Frecciarossa.
 From Rome, the train takes closer to three hours.

-TPG readers love the Park Hyatt Milan, which can be booked from 30,000 World of Hyatt points per night.
+TPG readers love the Park Hyatt Milan, which can be booked from 437 euros (£389) in December or 30,000 World of Hyatt points per night.

 Piedmont’s capital often gets overlooked, but it’s a beautiful little jewel of a city and a great starting point for a trip to the vineyards that produce some of Italy’s most prized wines.
 While Florence was ruled by the Medicis, Turin had the Savoys, who imbued the city with a bit of a French flair that can still be felt today.

-Staying in Turin can be a challenge for travelers hoping to book rooms with points.
+Staying in Turin can be a challenge for travellers hoping to book rooms with points.
 Consider a classic (the elegant Turin Palace Hotel, for example) and use flexible rewards to help offset the cost of your stay.
-For something quite different, try the DoubleTree by Hilton Turin Lingotto, which opened early last year and offers exclusive access to Lingotto, the Renzo Piano-redesigned complex famous for its rooftop racetrack.
-Rooms are available from 30,000 Hilton Honors points per night.
+For something quite different, try the DoubleTree by Hilton Turin Lingotto, which offers exclusive access to Lingotto, the Renzo Piano-redesigned complex famous for its rooftop racetrack.
+Rooms are available from 89 euros (£79) or 24,000 Hilton Honors points per night.

 There’s no place on earth quite like Venice — as crowded as it can get, the city of canals holds an ever-enduring appeal.
 It may not be possible to avoid the crowds completely, but arriving by train and spending at least a night or two will ensure you can experience this magical city in the evening — and that you won’t have to pay the day-tripper fee.
 Once the aforementioned crowds have dispersed after sundown, Venice takes on the quality of a film set frozen in time.
 It’s one of the most romantic cities not just in Italy, but on the planet.

-There are a number of great hotels for travelers with points to burn in Venice, including the JW Marriott and the Grand Hotel Dei Dogi, an Autograph Collection property.
-Both Marriott hotels are Category 6 and available from 40,000 points per night when off-peak pricing is in effect.
+There are a number of great hotels for travellers with points to burn in Venice, including the JW Marriott, a Category 7 property that’s available from 60,000 points per night when off-peak pricing is in effect.

 Be sure to visit the Palazzo Ducale and gawk at the Byzantine mosaics at the Basilica di San Marco, but also explore lesser-known areas like the islands of Giudecca and Burano.
 It takes about 2.5 hours to get here from Milan or just under four hours from Rome.